yfern328/node-js-basic-web-server-immersive-alum/README.md

  router.use(bodyParser.json());
 ```

 Now that we've got the body-parser in place, we are finally in a position to submit our message to the server.
 Excited?
 Good, I hope so.
 Let's see if you can get those tests to pass by yourself.
-To get you'll started here are a few hints and things to consider:
+Here are a few hints and things to consider:

 1. Now that our body parser middleware is in place, you can access the data you pass to the server on the request object's body parameter: `request.body`.
 2. Note that unlike our Hello World server, the data we are sending back and forth here is JSON data.
 That's what our bodyParser is parsing.
 As such, we'll want to set the headers appropriately.
 3. How will we represent our messages on the server?
 Each of our messages needs an id, plus a text message.
 Maybe it's a good idea to create a javascript class?
-It's also possible that this would "over engineer" the problem.
+It's also possible that this would "over-engineer" the problem.
 What do you think?

 ## Retreiving Messages

-Okay, so now you've got aserver that's able to accept a POST request to `/message` and save the supplied message in memory.
+Okay, so now you've got a server that's able to accept a POST request to `/message` and save the supplied message in memory.
 Wonderful.
-Now let's teach our server to retrieve messages..
+Now let's teach our server to retrieve messages.

 First, let's tackle the use-case where we just want to get all the messages.
 We'll use the route `/messages`.
 You should be able to do this by yourself.
-When you're done with that we'll move onto the sslightly more complicated scenario in which we'd like the server to return a specific message specified by its id.
+When you're done with that we'll move onto the slightly more complicated scenario in which we'd like the server to return a specific message specified by its id.
 As you are working on this part, remeber to set the response headers correctly.
 You will also need to tranform your data into a JSON string before sending it to the server.
 Google a bit.
 You should be able to discover how to do this.

 ## Retrieving a Specific Message